Step 7: How to apply for a job with the method nobody taught you

 Skip the application tracking systems

 Application tracking systems (ATS) are the bane of job seekers’ existence.
 Don’t play into them, as they’re designed to make life easy for hiring managers at the expense of your time and dignity.
+This guide shows you how to apply for a job without relying on them.

 It's a waste of your time